Financial Advice

 Finding The Money

-3. Using cash generated from the profits of the business.
+3. Using cash generated from profits.

 Taking Advice